iris-art/bearch/README.md

 My final product of this minor will be an app for musicians who are looking for a band to play with.
 The app will allow the people who are in need of a band to see which bands nearby are looking for musicians so they can contact each other.

-__Problem Statement__

-Nowadays it's not that easy to get in contact with a band which are looking for musicians.
-If you don't have lots of contacts but want to play in a band it can be very hard to find one that suits your kind of music
-That's why this idea came up, an app that shows all the possible bands, including music-style and see all the band members
+## Problem Statement

+If you don't have loads of contacts in the music-world but have lots of talent playing an instrument, it can be very hard to get in contact with a band that suits your kind of music.
+Band members can be overwhelming so it is not easy to step up to someone and ask if you can play in their band.
+Besides it can be very maladroit to play in a band to have rehearsal 50 km's from home.
+Bands struggle with this too, it can be very hard to find a suited guitarist for example so we solve two problems.

+## Solution

+- an app, this will connect all the bands with all the available musicians the app will contain a reaction option, if someone pushes that button it will send their account to the band who placed the request for musicians.